community-scripts/ProxmoxVE-Local/README.md

 npm start

 # Or create a systemd service (optional)
-# Follow the same systemd setup as the install.sh script
+# Create systemd service for easy management
 ```

 **Access the application:**
 - 🌐 Container IP: `http://<CONTAINER_IP>:3000`
 - 🔧 Container management: `pct start 100`, `pct stop 100`, `pct status 100`

-### Option 3: Use the helper script
+### Option 2: Use the helper script

 This creates the LXC and installs the APP for you.